riatzukiza/riatzukiza.github.io/kanban/tasks/ground tiles.md

 - Broken stone road
 	- Broken stone roads are faster to walk on than grass, but slower than stone.
 They are also uglier
 - Stone road
-	- Stone roads are the fastest to walk on and they are also beautiful,
+	- Stone roads are the fastest to walk on and they are also beautiful.